 Last Will & Testament

-Those who establish living trusts place the entirety of their assets under the management of a trustee, who carries out specific delegation authorities at the time of the author’s passing.
+Some people use a trust attorney to establish a living trust which places the entirety of their assets under the management of a trustee.
+The trustee carries out specific delegation authorities at the time of the author’s passing.

 Power of Attorney